stggh/PyDiatomic/README.rst

     pip install periodictable

-execution speed: There are big gains `> x8` in using the intel math kernel librayr
+execution speed: There are big gains `> x8` in using the intel math kernel library

    sudo apt install intel-mkl